UniStuttgart-VISUS/trrojan/README.md

 # TRRojan
-The TRRojan is a benchmarking framework for visual computing applications developed in context of SFB-TRR 161.
+The TRRojan is a benchmarking framework for visual computing applications developed in context of SFB/Transregio 161.

 ## Command line arguments of trrojan.exe